EA Sports Fight Night Round 4

 “If we look at this connected world we’re entering, sports is a sort of social and cultural glue that reaches across the globe,” Moore continues.
 “There is an opportunity for EA Sports to evolve beyond a games brand to become a true global sports and entertainment brand, and I think we can compete there.”

-| New York Times via Level Up
+Read More | New York Times via Level Up

 Madden 08 Lands in Stores With a Crunch

-Today Madden 08, the latest installment in the perennial bestselling series from EA Sports, hits stores around the country.
-It’s available for pretty much every system you can think of, although naturally the big contenders are the technically superior Xbox 360 and PS3 versions.
+Today 08, the latest installment in the perennial bestselling series from , hits stores around the country.
+It’s available for pretty much every system you can think of, although naturally the big contenders are the technically superior and versions.
 A lot of press in the weeks leading up to this release has noted the framerate differential between the two: the Xbox 360 version runs at 60fps, whereas the PS3 version runs at 30fps.
 Some might argue that the human eye can only register up to 24fps, so this is a moot point, but many FPS fans swear by blistering framerates and therefore would say that the difference is huge.
 Whatever side you may take in that debate, word on the street says that the PS3 game does indeed look choppy at times, although it’s not a dealbreaker.

 The new Madden showcases a big new feature that designates top players at all positions as “Weapons”.
 You might have a fast receiver, a big hitter, and a smart QB, all of whom can outperform their competition in certain areas and are capable of some awesome plays.
 These designations go a long way toward rendering each team unique, a far cry from old school games where you could only tell an Pro Bowler from a rookie by the number on his jersey.
 Aside from this new feature, classic Madden gameplay has been tweaked and tightened up based on praise and complaints about previous incarnations to give us more of what we want.